AdobeDocs/experience-platform.en/help/web-sdk/commands/configure/edgedomain.md

 ---
 # `edgeDomain`

 The `edgeDomain` property allows you to change the domain where the Web SDK sends data.
-This property is frequently used by organizations using [First party cookies](https://experienceleague.adobe.com/docs/core-services/interface/administration/ec-cookies/cookies-first-party.html).
+This property is frequently used by organizations using [first party cookies](https://experienceleague.adobe.com/docs/core-services/interface/administration/ec-cookies/cookies-first-party.html).
 Data is sent to the organization's own domain, then a CNAME record forwards that data to Adobe.

-Your organization determines the correct value for this property when setting up [First party cookies](https://experienceleague.adobe.com/docs/core-services/interface/administration/ec-cookies/cookies-first-party.html).
+Your organization determines the correct value for this property when setting up [first party cookies](https://experienceleague.adobe.com/docs/core-services/interface/administration/ec-cookies/cookies-first-party.html).
 An organization typically uses a dedicated subdomain for this purpose.
 For example, if you use the domain `example.com`, you can set up first party cookies on `data.example.com`.

-## Edge domain using the Web SDK tag extension
+## Configure an edge domain using the Web SDK tag extension

 Set the **[!UICONTROL Edge domain]** text field when [configuring the tag extension](/help/tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).